 I kept one for myself and am bringing the other to my elderly neighbor this week.
 She will probably be like “what is this?!?” but hopefully it will bring her some Easter cheer, nonetheless!

 What do you think about my spin on the gumball machine decor idea?
-Will you be making one for yourself this spring?
+Will you be making a flower pot gumball machine for yourself this spring?